elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 points becomes more and more attractive.
 Finally, for the case,
 $\alpha=(1,1,1),$  all possible distributions becomes equally likely (i.e., Dirichlet has uniform distribution).
-For each call transcript, it is equally likely that each call transcript may be associated with a single topic, mixture of all the topics, or something in between.
+For each call transcript, it is equally likely that a call may be associated with a single topic, mixture of all the topics, or something in between.

 ![](/images/dirichlet-distribution/alpha_le_1_eq.png){: .align-center height="100%" width="100%"}